Process Governance: The Integral Part of the Business Process

 Compliance approach

 All of the above make up what we call a compliance scheme.
 A compliance scheme requires a holistic strategy.
-This crucial approach will likely involve cultural changes, creating awareness around the importance of compliance and encouraging a risk-reducing behaviour.
+This crucial approach will likely involve cultural changes, creating awareness around the importance of compliance, and encouraging risk-reducing behavior.

 Additional time may have to be dedicated to the governance activities, including prior employee training, as well as alignment with other strategic initiatives.